-Some math tasks come easy to my seven year old, and others are a little harder!
-Filling in missing numbers in equations are definitely one of them.
+Some math tasks come easy to my seven-year-old, and others are a little harder!
+Filling in missing numbers in equations is definitely one of them.

-So I knew a little extra work was needed…..and that is where this fun number line activity came from.
-Using a number line gave him a concrete way to explore this concept, and help in fill in the missing numbers.
+So I knew a little extra work was needed… and that is where this fun number line activity came from.
+Using a number line gave him a concrete way to explore this concept, and help in filling in the missing numbers.

 Prep – Work

 - Next, cut out the equations and pumpkins.
 (Or you could use magnetic circles.)

 - Now, place magnets on the back of the equations and the pumpkins.

 - Finally, grab a cookie pan and a pencil and you are ready to go.